India: COVID vaccine rollout poses a formidable challenge | DW | 01.12.2020

 Read more: Coronavirus exacerbates India's hunger problem

-Covishield, developed by Oxford University and AstraZeneca, is being tested in India by the Pune-based Serum Institute, which has committed to producing 200 million doses for India and other low- and middle-income countries, should the vaccine candidate be proven successful and cleared by regulators.
+Covishield, developed by Oxford University and AstraZeneca, is being tested in India by the Pune-based Serum Institute, which has committed to producing 200 million doses for India and other low- and middle-income countries, should the vaccine candidate prove successful and be cleared by regulators.

 The company said it would apply for emergency regulatory approval for the vaccine.
 The other two candidates, being tested by Zydus Cadilla and Bharat Biotech, are in Phase-2 trials.